Integrating with Pkl Language Server

 Additional message types

-pkl-lsp extends the LSP protocol with custom message types.
+Pkl Language Server extends the Language Server Protocol with custom message types.

 These message types are optional, and enhance the integration with an editor.